tomchaplin/glpr/README.md

 ## Limitations

 * Printer options are hard coded into the script.
-This list could be created autoamtically but I wanted a more concise interface so decided against it.
+This list could be created automatically but I wanted a more concise interface so decided against it.
-* Files can only be printed by specifying a filepath, whereas `lpr` accepts content from `stdin`.
+* Files can only be printed by specifying a file path, whereas `lpr` accepts content from `stdin`.
 This would be a good thing to implement next.
 * This has only been tested on one printer from one computer in one network.
-* The entire interface is in English.
+* The entire interface is only available in English.

 ## References
 * [Command-Line Printing and Options](https://www.cups.org/doc/options.html) on `cups.org`